Sometimes Even Reality Is a Lie!

-Sometimes Even Reality Is a Lie! (もたまには嘘をつく, Riaru mo Tama ni wa Uso wo Tsuku) is a Japanese manga series written an illustrated by Niichi.
+Sometimes Even Reality Is a Lie! (もたまには嘘をつく, Riaru mo Tama ni wa Uso o Tsuku) is a Japanese manga series written and illustrated by Niichi.
 It has been serialized on Niichi's Twitter account since August 2018.
-Chukei Publishing (under Kadokawa) has compiled its chapters into seven volumes under their Kitora comic label as of August 2025.
+Chukei Publishing (under Kadokawa) has compiled its chapters into nine volumes under their Kitora comic label from July 2020 to September 2026.
+An anime television series adaptation is set to premiere in 2027.

 Plot

-The series follows Kaoru Terazaki, a video gamer who befriends another gamer named Nami.
-He is excited to meet up with Nami in real-life, but feels conscious as he plays as a female character in the game, going as far as to practice an apology for not meeting Nami's expectations.
-During their first meet-up, he discovers that Nami is actually a woman named Nanami Osaka.
+The series follows Kaoru Terazaki, a video gamer who befriends another gamer named Nanami.
+He is excited to meet up with Nanami in real-life, but feels conscious as he plays as a female character in the game, going as far as to practice an apology for not meeting Nanami's expectations.
+During their first meet-up, he discovers that Nanami is actually a woman named Nanami Osaka.
 Nanami wants to introduce Kaoru to her parents, except her parents are overprotective of her and do not want to see her with men.
 To solve this, Kaoru decides to cross-dress as a girl during the visit.